leonitousconforti/tinyburg/apps/authproxy/README.md

 ### Admin

 `/admin` in the dashboard manages every key the proxy has issued: grant write scopes, adjust rate limits, revoke or delete any key.
-Getting in takes step-up authentication on top of a signed-in session, and both factors are checked at elevation time:
+Getting in takes step-up authentication on top of a signed-in session:

-1. The session's Tinyburg account must currently hold a linked tower whose player id is in `ADMIN_PLAYER_IDS`.
-This is looked up live against tinyburg.app (`/v1/tinytower/linkedAccounts/lookup/:sub`, guarded by the `towers:lookup` scope) using the client_credentials grant, so unlinking the tower revokes eligibility immediately.
+1. The visitor enters `ADMIN_PASSWORD`.
+The verdict is recorded server-side on the session, and the browser is sent to re-authorize at tinyburg.app either way, so nothing reveals whether the password matched.
-2. The visitor enters `ADMIN_PASSWORD`.
+2. The re-authorization asks for `towers:read`; the callback verifies the account that consented is the account this session belongs to, then asks the trading api - as the visitor, with their fresh 15-minute token - which towers they have linked.
+One of them must be in `ADMIN_PLAYER_IDS`.
+Nothing is stored: no refresh tokens, no snapshots, so unlinking a tower revokes eligibility immediately.

-Elevation lasts one hour, is stored on the session (`sessions.admin_until`), dies with the session, and refusals are uniform: the response never says which factor failed.
-Attempts are rate limited to 5 per 5 minutes per session.
+Elevation lasts one hour, is stored on the session (`sessions.admin_until`), dies with the session, and refusals are uniform: `/admin?error=elevation_failed` never says which factor failed.
+Password attempts are rate limited to 5 per 5 minutes per session.